ekanshverma143/Flash-News-react/README.md

-# Getting Started with Create React App
+# About Flash News App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project provides user daily news , made on react with help of newsapi

 ## Available Scripts